godotengine/godot-docs/classes/class_array.rst

 - void  **erase**  **(** var value  **)**

-Remove the first occurence of a value from the array.
+Remove the first occurrence of a value from the array.

 .. _class_Array_find: